jasonsbeer/Amiga-HDMI-Through-Hole/README.md

 A momentary push button switch may be attached at J2 that will allow access to settings of the Pi software.

 ## Revision History
-March 3, 2021 - V1.0 Initial production release
+V1.0 Initial production release

-March 4, 2021 - v1.1 Routed /C1 and /C3 to U4 pins 3 and 4 which allows deletion of U5 and R2
+v1.1 Routed /C1 and /C3 to U4.
+Delete U5 and R2